AMULETAnalytics/UCLAIntroDataScience/README.md

 ## Supplemental Resources - Books

+* [Telling Stories with Data With Applications in R](https://tellingstorieswithdata.com/) - Excellent data science learning resource with heavy lean towards use case examples.
 * [Introduction to Statistical Learning with R](https://www.statlearning.com/) - Great book to use following this class.
 * [Introduction to Statistical Learning with Python](https://hastie.su.domains/ISLP/ISLP_website.pdf) - NEW!
 First printing Juyl 5, 2023.
 * [Elements of Statistical Learning](http://web.stanford.edu/~hastie/ElemStatLearn/) - The "Machine Learning Bible"